Program Coordinator Dr. Douglas Schneiderheinze

 Evening Classes: The offering of some advanced courses in this program is rotated between day and evening schedules.
 Therefore, students wishing to complete the degree requirements within two years during the day should anticipate a minimum of four evening classes.
 Some advanced accounting classes are offered in a Web-blended format in which two courses can be taken during the same evening of the week.

 Please Note: You must select courses at L&C to match the freshman and sophomore requirements listed by the transfer institution.
 Colleges and universities vary greatly in their policies, and therefore prospective transfer students are urged to contact the Enrollment Center for assistance in deciding which courses to take.
 Students who may later seek a four-year degree are encouraged to complete MATH 235 to satisfy math requirements and to complete MATH 165 as an elective.
-More details for such a degree can be found under the AS Degree for Business section of this catalog.

 In order to prevent a course being taken or a degree being granted where the student would be disadvantaged by a lack of awareness of recent developments in the relevant field of study, the Business Department may refuse to accept a course or courses to meet course prerequisites or program requirements if there has been a lapse of eight years or more since the credit was earned and there has been significant advance in the field of study.